habibcilmd-cardiologist/dr-cil/content/en/services/cto-intervention/index.md

 {{< /alert >}}

 Chronic total occlusion (CTO) is a condition where a coronary artery has been completely blocked for at least 3 months.
 CTO intervention is an advanced cardiological procedure that enables opening of these blocked vessels using special techniques.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil, as an experienced operator specialized in CTO, has successfully treated many cases previously deemed "unopenable."

 ## What is CTO?